kierendixon/purchase-order-tracker-aspnetcore_angular/README.md

 ## Technology Stack

-This project is built using ASP.NET Core MVC v2 and Angular v5.
-Some of the key libraries used are listed below - refer to each csproj and package.json files for a full list of dependencies.
+This project is built using ASP.NET Core MVC v2 and Angular.
+Some of the key libraries used are listed below - refer to each of the csproj and package.json files for a full list of dependencies.

 C# libraries: